 UNESCO: education to perpetuate the memory of the Holocaust:

-Faced with the challenge of not merely promoting but making effective respect for human rights, fundamental freedoms and the values of tolerance and mutual respect, UNESCO recognizes that teaching about the Holocaust is indispensable to achieving this goal.
+Faced with the challenge of not just promoting but making effective respect for human rights, fundamental freedoms and the values of tolerance and mutual respect, UNESCO recognizes that teaching the lessons of the Holocaust is essential to achieving this goal.

 access the site: